welteki/docs.actuated.dev/docs/add-agent.md

 1. Download the agent and installation script

     Once you've decided where to set up your first agent, you'll need to download the installation package from a container registry

+    > Setting up an ARM64 agent?
+Wherever you see `agent` in a command, change it to: `agent-arm64`.
+So instead of `agent keygen` you'd run `agent-aarch64 keygen`.

     Install [crane](https://github.com/google/go-containerregistry/releases):